 For share options, the weighted average number of shares on issue has been adjusted as if all dilutive share options were exercised.
 The number of shares that could have been issued upon the exercise of all dilutive share options less the number of shares that could have been issued at fair value (determined as the Company's average share price for the financial year) for the same total proceeds is added to the denominator as the number of shares issued for no consideration.
-No adjustment is made to net loss.

-For the financial years ended 30 June 2011 and 30 June 2010, diluted earnings per share is the same as basic earnings per share.
-Approximately 1,000 shares (2010: 110,000 shares) were excluded from the computation of dilutive earnings per share, as the effect of including such shares would be anti-dilutive.
+For the financial years ended 30 June 2012 and 30 June 2011, diluted earnings per share is the same as basic earnings per share.
+There were no dilutive shares in the financial year ended 30 June 2012, and for the financial year ended 30 June 2011, about 1,000 potentially dilutive shares were excluded from the computation of dilutive earnings per share as the Group is in a net loss position, and the effect of including such shares would be anti-dilutive.